WHY SHOULD I REPLACE MISSING TEETH?

 WHAT IS THE ALTERNATIVE TO A PARTIAL DENTURE?

 This is made in the laboratory and then cemented into place with special adhesives.
-The bridge cannot be removed for cleaning.
+The dental bridge cannot be removed for cleaning.

 Another option is an adhesive or ‘Maryland’ bridge.
 This has wings that are boned to the back of the supporting teeth with very little drilling involved.